-With more than 6,000 named varieties out there and thousands of plants sold each year, it’s pretty safe to say that hostas are among the most popular garden perennials.
-We love the way they seem to pop up out nowhere in the spring when we're not looking, how they add luxuriant foliage to shady spaces, and all the different colors, textures, flowers, and leaf shapes and forms.
+With more than 6,000 named varieties out there and thousands of plants sold each year.
+It's pretty safe to say that hostas are among the most popular garden perennials.
+We love the way they seem to pop up out nowhere in the spring when we're not looking.
+Also how they add luxuriant foliage to shady spaces, and all different colors, textures, flowers, and leaf shapes and forms.
 Get to know a bit more about this interesting plant (we think you’ll love it even more).

 They Only Look Delicate

 They look rather tropical in their leafiness, but hostas are hardy.
-Not just hardy, but tough cookies that have a bottom temperature threshold of -35 degrees F. (that’s zone 3 for those who are counting!).
-In fact, they require at least 30 days at temperatures below 43 degrees F. in order to go into dormancy which rules out many varieties for zone 9.
+Not just hardy, but tough cookies that have a bottom temperature threshold of -35 degrees F. (That's zone 3 for those who are counting!).
+In fact, they require at least 30 days at temperatures below 43 degrees F. This is in order to go into dormancy which rules out many varieties for zone 9.

 But if you live in a warmer zone, do not count out hostas entirely.
-There are some that are just fine in warmer climes (see here), like these three that we know you will want to think about adding to your garden.
+There are some that are just fine in warmer climes (see here).
+For instance these three that we know you will want to think about adding to your garden.

-Finding a truly blue-hued flower is the stuff of legend, but plenty of hostas fill that garden color yen with true-blue foliage.
+Finding a truly blue-hued flower is the stuff of legend.
+Although plenty of hostas fill that garden color yen with true-blue foliage.
 How?
 It’s all in the genes.

-Here's the science: The genetics of original species hostas allows them to make the special 'crystalline wax' layer that shows those desirable blue hues.
-That waxy layer is found in the cuticle which is the topmost layer of the epidermis and appears as a shiny film or a glaucous outer covering, which gives it the gray-blue appearance.
+Here's the science: The genetics of original species hostas allows them to make the special 'crystalline wax' layer.
+It shows those desirable blue hues.
+That waxy layer is found in the cuticle which is the topmost layer of the epidermis.
+It appears as a shiny film or a glaucous outer covering, which gives it the gray-blue appearance.
 Pretty cool, right?

 Can that wax melt?
 You bet.
-Though some varieties are less impacted (such as Abiqua Drinking Gourd) wax can come off due to rainfall, wind and watering, but heat and sun are the most prominent cause of damage.
+Though some varieties are less impacted (such as Abiqua Drinking Gourd) wax can come off due to rainfall.
+It can also come off with wind and watering, but heat and sun are the most prominent cause of damage.
 So, plant blue hostas out of direct sun.
 Here are three brilliant blues.

 “I love slugs,” said no one ever.
 The recipe of warm days + ample moisture + tasty hosta leaves are like ringing the dinner bell.
-There are many homegrown deterrents from pine needles and slug traps to copper pennies and beer trays, but the best place to start is by eliminating places slugs can hide.
+There are many homegrown deterrents from pine needles and slug traps to copper pennies and beer trays.
+The best place to start is by eliminating places slugs can hide.
 Rake up fallen leaves.
 And, think about planting varieties with thicker, heavily textured leaves that are more slug resistant.

 Here are three hostas that are more resistant to damage by slugs (of course, a hungry slug…)

 Hostas range from petite to enormous, so there’s probably one for every shady spot in your garden.
-Smaller varieties look great in mixed containers, as a colorful leafy border for a bed, or massed at the edge of the canopy of a shade tree or in an island bed.
-The larger ones are statement makers that need plenty of space around them to really appreciate the scale and their leafy goodness.
+Smaller varieties look great in mixed containers or as a colorful leafy border for a bed.
+Even as massed at the edge of the canopy of a shade tree or in an island bed.
+The larger ones are statement makers.
+They need plenty of space around them to really appreciate the scale and their leafy goodness.
 Some like to mass one variety, others prefer a hosta collection.
 That’s how versatile this little herbaceous perennial can be.